5 Home Buying Mistakes That Will Cost You Financially

-Bortnick asks her clients to fill out a questionnaire, so she truly knows what motivates them.
+Focusing on your wants and needs helps you realize what truly motivates you.
 That way finding a good deal doesn’t get in the way of other motivators.

 Having a home buying game plan narrows your search.
 It also keeps you focused and helps you avoid the first home buying mistake — focusing too much on finding a good deal.

 While a good deal is important to your finances, it shouldn’t be the focus.
 Find balance in your home buying strategy.

 Be careful of the other extreme, too.
 Buying too much house is the second home buying mistake.

 The housing market is unpredictable.
 Prices go up and down, and you have no control over them.

 Control what you can — that’s your housing budget.
 Organize your finances, so you know how much house you can afford while still meeting long term and short term financial goals.
 Ask your financial advisor for help so you make the best financial housing decision.

 On average, keep your housing budget to 28-percent of your monthly income.
 Create a financial checklist so you have a roadmap to find the perfect home.